DannyHoKim/kickstarter-analysis/README.md

 ## Results

 #### What are two conclusions you can draw about the Outcomes based on Launch Date?
 - There is a sharp increase of successful Theater Kickstarters in the month of May with a gradual decrease as the months progress.
 Based on the the data launching it would be best for Louise to launch her Kickstarter in the month of May.
+- There are more successful outcomes than there are failed or canceled, except in the month of December.
+For whatever reason, December would be the month to avoid launching a Kickstarter.

-- What can you conclude about the Outcomes based on Goals?
+#### What can you conclude about the Outcomes based on Goals?
+- The highest percentage of successful Kickstarters had a financial goal of $4999 or less.
+In general Plays that launched with a higher financial goal saw a lower chance of success; However, the sample size of higher goal Kickstarters are significantly less than those with lower financial goals.
+The data analysis would benefit from including more plays that had high financial goals to determine a more accurate trend line.

-- What are some limitations of this dataset?
+#### What are some limitations of this dataset?
+- As mentioned above one of the limitations I see is in the sample size for Theater Kickstarters.
+There is a lot of data for Kickstarters with lower financial goals, but very few Kickstarters with higher financial goals.
+Because of this, the data may not accurately depict the outcomes based on goals.
+- This data set does not include promotions and adversitements made on social media, which could influence the success rate of these Kickstarters.
+- There are a number of other variables we could include in our data set (Number of backers, average donation, duration of campaign).
+Comparing and making corelations between other variables could result in more interesting conclusions.

-- What are some other possible tables and/or graphs that we could create?
+#### What are some other possible tables and/or graphs that we could create?
+- One possible graph we could create is to see the corelation between successful and failed Kickstarters based on the duration of the campaign.
+Are kickstarters more successfull the longer the campaign?
+Or does the opposite conclusion occur?
+For this kind of comparison we could use a bar graph where we measure the weeks of the campaign on the x-axis and the number of campaigns on the y-axis.
+There would be 2 bars represented each week showing the number of successful and failed Kickstarters.